 You’re not meant to grieve alone.

-Join me this fall for these special events.
+Join me for a special event.

 We all need care.
 When you watch over a pot of simmering soup, you tend.
 When you cultivate a garden, you tend to plants.
 When you tend to someone who’s sick, you sit by their side.
 Grief tending is gentle, non-interventional, and led by the arising needs and experience of the grieving person.
 Grief tending is fostering a place and time in which you can feel safe to grieve in your own way and in your own time with an experienced guide.
 When your grief is well-tended, you feel heard, able to ride grief’s waves, and eventually open to the positive transformation that sorrow invites.